Skin Lumps, Skin Infection, and Clubbing

 Ganglion cysts: These are non-malignant masses in close proximity to a joint space or tendon, often around the hand and wrist.
 Women are more commonly affected.
 Ganglion cysts are usually attached to a joint capsule or tendon sheath.
 With IMBUS, almost all are anechoic with well defined margins, unless the cyst has partially ruptured.
 There may be internal septations and posterior acoustic enhancement should be seen.
 A water bath is best to see these cysts on the dorsum of the hand/wrist but a large mound of gel with the probe not touching the skin will also work.
-The following example shows a ganglion cyst near the PIP joint of an index finger.
+The following example shows a large ganglion cyst near the AC joint of the shoulder.

 The next example shows larger and multiple tophi over a wrist.

 There are other, more unusual causes of calcium deposits in the skin, but these are usually more dense and usually not very large (e.g. calcinosis and calciphylaxis).